watson-developer-cloud/assistant-web-chat-service-desk-starter/README.md

 The service desks must support client-side integrations using a browser-based (usually WebSockets or long-polling) API to connect from the service desk API to within the web chat browser.

-### Currently out of scope

-The following items are not currently in scope for this starter kit and would be your responsibility to implement if you need them:

-- History of the conversation for the human agent to view
-- Security support (this varies depending on the service desk, but most require generating and sending valid JWTs with messages to the agent)
-- Routing to specific agents
-- Behavior when all agents are offline

 ### Adding the service desk extension to the web chat

 In order to make this project available to your web chat, you simply need to pass the generated factory into your normal web chat embed code.